kahnwong/docs.karnwong.me/docs/knowledge-base/resources/data-science.md

 ## Data Science
 ### Dashboard
 - [Gradio](https://www.gradio.app) - Generate an easy-to-use UI for your ML model, function, or API with only a few lines of code.
 Integrate directly into your Python notebook, or share a link with anyone.
-- [Opyrator](https://github.com/ml-tooling/opyrator) - 🪄 Turns your machine learning code into microservices with web API, interactive GUI, and more.
 - [streamlit](https://github.com/streamlit/streamlit) - Streamlit — The fastest way to build data apps in Python.
 - [Voilà](https://github.com/voila-dashboards/voila) - Voilà turns Jupyter notebooks into standalone web applications.